Read Our FAQs

 Who teaches the CNA course?

-All instruction and skills evaluations are led by Registered Nurse Dustin Cooper, RN, our lead instructor and evaluator.
+All instruction and skills evaluations are led by Registered Nurse Amy Scearce, RN, our lead instructor and evaluator.

 What are the classroom or technology requirements?